earnestpointers/stat133-hws-fall17/hw01/hw01-bryant-luong.md

 ##### Regression Equation

-The simple linear regression equation is `y_hat = intercept + slope * points`.
+Symbolically, the simple linear regression equation is `y_hat = intercept + slope * points`.
+Numerically, the simple linear regression equation is `y_hat = 1.51 + 0.0086 * points`.

 ##### How do you interpret the slope coefficient?

 The slope coefficient shows the average increase in annual salary per point.
+In other words, a player can earn approximately $8,600 for each point scored during the season.

 ##### How do you interpret the intercept?